DeeMcCart/ArklowWalks/README.md

 ### Returning User
 * As a returning user I would like to be able to navigate the site easily and to 'drill into' selected walks
+* As a returning user I would like to be able to view photo gallery for individual walks
-* As a returning user
+* As a returning user I would like to locate the start of a walk relative to my own location
 * As a returning user I would like to have a facility to upload my own walk photos and add reviews/comments